eduvpn/documentation/API.md

 the case:

 1. the certificate was deleted by the user;
-2. the certificate was disabled by an administrator;
-3. the user is disabled
+2. the user is disabled
-4. the VPN server got reinstalled and a new CA was created;
+3. the VPN server got reinstalled and a new CA was created;
-5. the certificate is not (yet) valid;
+4. the certificate is not (yet) valid;
-6. the certificate expired.
+5. the certificate expired.

 API call: